Live from the Southern Command in sunny South Florida.

 Well, you guys are very kind.

-I really uh I really appreciate it.
+I really appreciate it.

-It I as I've mentioned once before, all this stuff used to bother me.
+As I've mentioned once before, all this stuff used to bother me.

-I mean, I I had no idea how to deal with it, how to how to respond to it, if to respond to it, how to handle it internally.
+When I first started this program back in 1988, for the first four years, I mean, I had no idea how to deal with it, how to respond to it, if to respond to it, how to handle it internally, because nobody had ever said these things about me before.

-And as uh Carol points out here, and and and came to learn that hardly any of them ever listened to me.
+And these things were being said by people who didn't know me, as you point out, and as Carol points out here, and came to learn that hardly any of them ever listened to me.

-So what they have to do, their only recourse is to seek to discredit uh the people that say things they can't defend or can't argue with, can't win against.
+So what they have to do, their only recourse is to seek to discredit the people that say things they can't defend or can't argue with, can't win against.

-And that's uh that's what all this is.
+And that's what all this is.

-Uh, because nobody's nobody's raised with the idea, look, your objective in life is to infuriate people, to make them hate your guts and make them want to do away with you.
+It took me a long time to recognize this and take it as a measure of success because nobody's raised with the idea, look, your objective in life is to infuriate people, to make them hate your guts and make them want to do away with you.

 Nobody's raised like that.

-Well, I have been learning at the Limbaugh Institute since 911, and I have never learned so much in my life.
+Well, I have been learning at the Limbaugh Institute since 9-11, and I have never learned so much in my life.

 Well, that's awfully kind of you.

-You really you really don't.
+You really, you really don't.

 Well, thank you for everything you do, and you have a great rest of your life.